 William Ocasio is the John L. & Helen Kellogg Professor of Management & Organizations at the Kellogg School of Management.
 He was educated at the University of Puerto Rico at Mayaguez, MIT, Harvard Business School, and Stanford University, where he received his Ph.D. in organizational behavior in 1992.
 Prior to coming to Kellogg, he was Assistant Professor of Strategy and Organizations at the MIT Sloan School of Management, from 1992-1995.
 From 1995-2001 he was Assistant Professor at Kellogg, and in 2001 he was promoted to Full Chaired Professor.

 Previously he served a five-year leadership position in the Organization and Management Theory Division of the Academy of Management, including Division Chair.
-Currently he is in a three-year leadership position in the Behavioral Science Interest Group of the Strategic Management Society.
-For 2019, he is the Program Chai
+From 2016-2019 he served in the leadership posiiton of the Behavioral Science Interest Group, Academy of Management, culminating in Chair in 209.

 At the MBA level, he teaches Power in Organizations and Managing Organizations for Growth.
 This first course brings together an innovative political capital perspective on managerial power with a focus on how the value of political capital is shaped by the organization's culture.
 The second course is an innovative course part of the new track on Growth and Scaling, Central to Kellogg's Growth Initiative.
 For executives he teaches Political Capital, Managing Organizational Change, and Strategic Processes.
 His teaching philosophy is to provide students with frameworks that will foster critical thinking skills that will make them better managers and leaders in organizations.
 At the Ph.D. level he teaches a Seminar on Behavior in Organizational Systems as well as a special elective on Institutional Logics and Practices.